Indians SP Carlos Carrasco Diagnosed with Leukemia

 Cleveland owns a 48-38 record, which is 6.5 games behind the Minnesota Twins for the best mark in the AL Central.
 Right now, the team would slot in the second wild-card spot in the AL.

-Getting Carrasco back at some point during the season's second half would provide a major boost to the Tribe's playoff hopes, but there's no official timetable for his return.
+Getting Carrasco back at some point during the season's second half would provide a major boost to Cleveland's playoff hopes, but there's no official timetable for his return.